Kodak defends CEO’s June stock purchase

 ROCHESTER, N.Y.
-(WROC-TV) — Kodak’s announcement Tuesday that it was receiving a $765 million dollar federal loan to produce key ingredients for pharmaceuticals sent the company’s stock soaring.
+(WROC) — Kodak’s announcement Tuesday that it was receiving a $765 million dollar federal loan to produce key ingredients for pharmaceuticals sent the company’s stock soaring.

 Wednesday, an SEC filing that noted a stock purchase by Kodak’s CEO Jim Continenza started circulating online with some wondering whether it constituted insider trading.

-The filing shows Continenza about about just under 47,000 shares of Kodak stock for $2.22 a share on June 23 making his total number of Kodak shares 650,000.
+The filing shows Continenza bought about just under 47,000 shares of Kodak stock for $2.22 a share on June 23 making his total number of Kodak shares 650,000.

 It’s unclear whether the purchase was prearranged.